Tarasa24/SCS_RPC/README.md

 * [Contributing](#contributing)

 ## General info
-This project is simple discord rich presence for SCS games ETS2 and ATS (possibly more in the future).
+This project is simple discord rich presence for SCS software games ETS2 and ATS (possibly more in the future 🤞).

 Here is quick preview: